IskrenVanev/CSCB634-/README.md

 2. Models (It contains all models and viewmodels)
 3. Utility (It contains helper classes)
 4. Test (It contains NUnit tests)
-5. BulkyWeb (It contains the 2 areas, views and view components, wwwroot folder and appsettings.json)
+5. StohlDivanWeb (It contains the 2 areas, views and view components, wwwroot folder and appsettings.json)
-6. BulkyWebRazor_Temp (Temporary project that I used so I can learn more about Razor pages.)

 ## Contributing
-I welcome contributions to enhance Bulky_MVC.
+I welcome contributions to enhance StohlDivan.
 Follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch